mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

 Some notable things we did were:
 <ul>
-  <li> <b>Birthdays:</b> At the beginning of the year, we set up a Google Doc where everyone could note down their birthdays.
+  <li> <u><b>Birthdays:</b></u> At the beginning of the year, we set up a Google Doc where everyone could note down their birthdays.
 We all tried to message the WhatsApp group on people’s birthdays and for those that wanted to celebrate, they’d drop an open-invitation to celebrate at a restaurant. </li>
-  <li> <b>Yosemite Trip:</b> The majority of our cohort went on a trip to Yosemite National Park.
+  <li> <u><b>Yosemite Trip:</b></u> The majority of our cohort went on a trip to Yosemite National Park.
 We rented a house that could accommodate everyone and had a blast hanging out in the house and park (people split up doing different activities). </li>
-  <li> <b>Studying:</b> We were too many people to all study in a large group, but we had an active Google Drive where people posted resources and study tools, which we shared with one another.
+  <li> <u><b>Studying:</b></u> We were too many people to all study in a large group, but we had an active Google Drive where people posted resources and study tools, which we shared with one another.
 Many people formed study groups with their officemates. </li>
 </ul>

 ## Community Friends